-Just read an interesting article in Realtor.com explaining why mortgage applications are sometimes denied (See realtor.com).
+An interesting article in Realtor.com explains why mortgage applications are sometimes denied.
 According to the article a recent Federal Reserve study concluded that one out of every eight home loan applications (12%) ends in a rejection.
 The causes mainly relate to low credit scores and Realtor.com identifies at least five reasons a score can suffer from consumer activity (or inactivity).
 They include:

 "While a poor credit history riddled with late payments can certainly call your application into question, it's just as bad, and perhaps worse, to have little or no credit history at all.
 Most lenders are reluctant to fork over money to individuals without substantial credit history.
 According to a recent report by the Consumer Financial Protection Bureau, roughly 45 million Americans are characterized as "credit invisible”—which means they don't have a credit report on file with the three major credit bureaus (Equifax, Experian, and TransUnion).